rratakonda/repository1/README.md

 repository1
 ===========

-This is my first repository
+This is my first repository created for github